JNPauli/Banter/README.md

-# This is a uni project regarding the decoding of mental imagery with the use of fMRI data.
-This project will analyze the opensource dataset (https://openneuro.org/datasets/ds001506/versions/1.3.1)
+# This repository contains the relevant code, openlab notebook and information regarding the decoding of mental imagery with the use of fMRI data.
+This project will analyze the following opensource dataset (https://openneuro.org/datasets/ds001506/versions/1.3.1).
+Aim of this project is to decode both mental imagery stimuli and natural stimuli presented in the study.
+This will allow a comparison in decoding between imagined and visually seen images.